demisto/content/Packs/PAN-OS/Playbooks/playbook-PAN-OS_-_Block_Destination_Service_README.md

-This playbook blocks a Destination IP and Service (tcp or udp port) by creating a rule for a specific Device Group on PAN-OS.
+This playbook blocks a Destination IP and Service (TCP or UDP port) by creating a rule for a specific Device Group on PAN-OS.
-Supported Cortex XSOAR versions: 6.0.0 and later.
+Supported Cortex XSOAR versions: 5.0.0 and later.

 ## Dependencies